FolaisSK/CC201/labs/5_FinalProject_Coursera/instructions-optional.md

 <img src="images/deployv2s7.jpg" width="800"> <br><br>

 8. From the Topology view, click the `guestbook` Deployment.
->📷**Kindly take the screenshot of the guestbook deployment showing Build along with Service and Route for the final assignment.**

 In the **Resources** tab, click the Route location to load the guestbook in the browser.
 Notice that the header says "Guestbook - v2" instead of "Guestbook - v1".